Skip to content

 Regenerative grazing can be a powerful way to increase resilience to severe weather, like drought stress and flooding, safeguard healthy soil, reduce costly inputs, sequester carbon, and provide grassland habitat for birds, pollinators, and other wildlife.
 Yet, ranchers may be skeptical of adopting regenerative grazing practices due to their profitability and practicality concerns.

-AFT is launching the TGN now and invites producers interested in participating as mentors or mentees to apply.
+AFT invites producers interested in participating in TGN as mentors or mentees to apply.

 How to Participate